Supra-Labs/supra-dapp-templates/README.md

 - **Supra Starkey Wallet Dapp Template:** Spin the Wheel dapp build on Supra MoveVM Testnet with Starkey Wallet.

-- **SupraVRFContract Template:** Template to get Started with Dapp on Supra dVRF using Supra MoveVM.
+- **Supra dVRF Template:** Template to get Started with Dapp on Supra dVRF using Supra MoveVM.

+- **Supra Automation Template:** Template to get your first Supra Automation Task Registered for Auto Wallet Topup Usecase.

 ## Contribution
 Feel free to contribute to this project by submitting pull requests or opening issues, all contributions that enhance the functionality or user experience of this project are welcome.